ssmi8/Avengers-Match-Game/README.md

 - to enjoy and understand the theme of the game.
 - to play a brain training game whilst having a fun experience.

+The site was designed so that the user would land on the gaming page.
+This would allow the user to begin the game immediately and be able to test the memory.
+The

+At design stage a initial colour scheme diagram was produced to indicate the Avengers End Game theme, which the user will recognise and be further enhances when playing the game and seeing the characters.
+Originally, the designed incorporated the Avengers official logo, however the background did not match the theme, so was removed to enhance the user experience.

 A wireframe was constructed using figma wireframes.

 Initially used Figma to produce wireframes of how I wanted to the website to look.
 This enabled me to consider multiple layouts for the site before settling on a final design.